sarminb/VeenaFarewell/Veena.md

 ---

 ### Poornima Says:
-##### You are an humble and friendly natured to everyone.
+##### Veena: You are an humble and friendly natured to everyone.
 Thank you for wonderful QA company throughout the BLAZE journey.
 Wish you all the success in your future endeavours.
 Wish to work with you soon.